Sanchit26/ResolveX/VOICE_CALLING_STATUS.md

 ### The Problem
 ```
-"The number +917660864952 is unverified.
+"The number (API) is unverified.
 Trial accounts may only make calls to verified numbers."
 ```

 ### What This Means
 - Twilio trial accounts can only call **verified phone numbers**
-- The Indian number (+917660864952) needs to be verified first
+- The Indian number ((API)) needs to be verified first
 - All voice conversation functionality is working - just blocked by verification

 ## 🔧 SOLUTION OPTIONS